igorwaw/web-advent/content/pages/2016/08-authentication.md

 But this one was too simple.

 I used Numpy.
-One of the instructions is rotate, Numpy provides function roll that does just that.
+One of the instructions is rotate, Numpy provides function "roll" that does just that.
 I also packed most of the code in a class.
 Both aren't really needed for a simple task like this.

 ```python